theodi/cuke-chef/README.md

 Everything should be green.
 If you see red, _I really want to hear about it, please_.

 Remember to ```cucumber-chef destroy``` your test lab before attempting to provision another one or Vagrant will sulk and refuse to play.

+Not really sure if this will be useful to anybody else just yet, I think it's more about me getting my ducks in a row for now.
+But expect more interesting things when we actually start building out some intrastructure...